Nepali Language 2 (PG)

 - Michael Hutt, Modern Literary Nepali, an introductory reader.
 New Delhi: Oxford University Press, 1994.

-Additional resources relating to language-based scholarship discussed in the PG lectures
+Additional resources relating to language-based scholarship

 - Austin, Peter, ed., 2008, 1000 Languages: The world-wide history of living and lost tongues, London: Thames and Hudson.